Homemade Chick-fil-A sandwich copycat recipe, an easy fried chicken sandwich from the fast food chain.

 Deep fry the chicken for a few minutes on each side, then drain off the fat and let the chicken cool slightly.
 Place the chicken on the bottom part of a bun that has been buttered and toasted, top the chicken with a few slices of dill pickles, and top the sandwich with the top part of the bun.

 You could add some sliced tomato, onion, and/or lettuce to bulk up the sandwich more.
-A spicy mayo or sauce would also be great but I tried to stick to plain and simple like Chick-fil-A. Next time though, I’ll be adding some veggies and a fun sauce!
+A spicy mayo or sauce (such as my Boom Sauce) would also be great but I tried to stick to plain and simple like Chick-fil-A. Next time though, I’ll be adding some veggies and a fun sauce!

 Here are some items I picked out from Amazon that may help you with this recipe: